SwethaMagesh/CS-Gate-Notes/DSA/C_Part2.md

 ### Some points to remember
+- Pointers contain addresses.
+Adding, Subtracting, Dividing two addresses makes no sense because there is no idea what it would point to.
+Only Subtraction (To calculate the offset), Increment, Decrement, Adding integer, Subtracting integer is allowed.
+- The maximum number of arguments that can be passed in a single function are **253**
 - Floating point numbers can have e,E
 - Switch can have default case in between also
 - volatile keyword - Compiler cannot optimise